Rachael Lillis: Career

 Lillis became known for voicing Misty and Jessie in the English dub of the Pokémon anime.
 She also voiced Pokémon such as Goldeen, Jigglypuff, Vulpix and Venonat on the show.
 Lillis appeared in 423 Pokémon episodes.
 She voiced various Pokémon in the Super Smash Bros. video games.
 She was also the voice of Utena Tenjo in Revolutionary Girl Utena, and voiced characters in Winx Club, Hunter × Hunter, Your Lie in April and Gall Force, among other shows.

 Lillis's last voice acting role was in Hunter × Hunter: The Last Mission.
 According to Veronica Taylor, Lillis had difficulty finding work during the COVID-19 pandemic, in part due to a lack of recording equipment at her home.

 In 2023, Lillis attended a Pokémon cast reunion in London.

-Death
+Illness and death

 In May 2024, a GoFundMe campaign created by Lillis's sister announced that Lillis had developed breast cancer.
 Several of her fellow actors shared the campaign to help raise money for her care.
 The campaign raised $98,000 by the time she died, with the money going towards Lillis's remaining bills, a memorial service and cancer research.
 The cancer spread to her spine, which left her barely able to walk, and she eventually moved into a Los Angeles nursing home to receive care.

 Lillis died on August 10, 2024, at the age of 55.

-In 2025, money was raised to donate a bench in her honor in Central Park’s Upper West Side.
+In 2025, money was raised to donate a bench in her honor in Central Park's Upper West Side.
 It is #7603 on the path between 106th St and 108th St off Central Park West.